gsa-oes/office-of-evaluation-sciences/_about/services.md

 ---

 <h1>We partner with agencies across government to:</h1>
-<h2>1.
-Apply evidence from the social sciences to design program modifications and evaluate them </h2>
+<h2>Apply evidence from the social sciences to design program modifications and evaluate them </h2>
 OES works with agency partners to apply evidence from the social and behavioral sciences to design a program change and evaluate its impact.
 {% assign featured_change = site.projects | where: "featured" , "services" | where: "type", "Program Change and Evaluation" %}
 {% if featuredprojects.size == 0 %}